-Studying abroad: it’s good for the soul, and even better for the resume.
+Studying abroad: it’s good for the soul and even better for the resume.
+Studying can be so challenging and sometimes it is tempting to buy a narrative essay online however, traveling whilst you study brings a really exciting element to it.
 I’m an advocate, to say the least, for studying in another country, or in my case another city for a semester in college.
 I’m currently involved in the ‘Scripps in DC’ work-study through Ohio University.
 Not only is this something to add to the resume, it is an incredible way to get the experience of traveling to a new place with the perks of the university credit.

 As to be expected, each person has different experiences as they embark on their global opportunity, therefore this blog is a collection of the things I learned from my semester in DC so far.
 Take a peek into the world of traveling with global opportunities.